bianbianzhu/ai-web-agent/agent/README.md

 }
 ```

-4. Run `yarn dev/agent/agent.ts` to start the agent
+4. Run `yarn dev agent/agent.ts` to start the agent
 5. Input your query and the agent will open a new browser window and start the workflow.

 ## Additional Information